Jiyabisht/Linked-List/README.md

 6. Find Length of the linkedlist
 7. Linked List Cycle L-141 <mark>Fast and Slow Pointer</mark>
 8. Middle of a Linked List L-876 <mark>Fast and Slow Pointer</mark>
+9. Check if two LL are equal
+10. Reverse a LL L-206